joshuaiz/template/readme.md

 Do whatever you want.
 Freedom, baby.

 #### Special Thanks to:
-Eddie Machado — all credit is due to him and the original Bones collaborators: Paul Irish, Yoast, Andrew Rogers, David Dellanave and others.
+@eddiemachado — all credit is due to him and the original Bones collaborators: Paul Irish, Yoast, Andrew Rogers, David Dellanave and others.

 #### Submit Bugs & or Fixes: